Options and Program Ideas

 Castle Mountain: 2760m.
 Towering above the Bow Valley this rocky monolith can be done in a long day from the valley or eased with an overnight in the hut part way up.
 There are several routes including Eisenhower Tower with some 5.5 or the spectacular Brewer's Buttress which is 5.7. both involve about 10 pitches of roped climbing.
 June - September.

 Mount Aberdeen: 3151m.
 This alpine peak right above Lake Louise involves a 1524m (5000 ft.) gain, a steep glacier and spectacular summit.
 June - July.

 Mount Louis: 2680m.
 This spectacular limestone spire rises just north of Banff.
 The Kain Route with the Perren finish is a Rockies classic (5.7).
 June - September.

 There are also many great multi-pitch rock routes in the area such as those on Yamnuska, East End of Rundle and Ha Ling Peak (Chinaman's).
 These are better outlined on our Private Rock Climbing page.

 Yamnuska guides are the best in the industry.
 Our standards are very high and we are totally committed to providing you with the best possible experience.
-Our guiding team benefits from staff training, peer and client review, daily conditions reports, and support from senior guides.
-We back up all of our programs with a full time, on-call Duty Manager and support network ready to help in any situation.
+Our guiding team benefits from staff training, peer and client review, daily conditions reports, and support from supervising guides.
+We back up all of our programs with a full time, on-call Duty Manager and office staff support network ready to help in any situation.
 We also have cutting edge, modern equipment ready to rent or borrow on all of our programs.
 We are the oldest mountain school and guiding company in Canada for a reason - we consistently meet our clients' objectives.